blahosyl/dinner-party/README.md

 [Google Sheet](https://docs.google.com/spreadsheets/d/1LgNPD9jQ0_7QM3arULAzwTUS3EMnfB1aXBNsTJC_POQ/edit?usp=sharing)

 A new test account was created for this purpose, for security reasons.
+However, the contents of the database are actually recipes I routinely use, so this app does not only simulate a real-life process, it actually **is** usable in real life.

 ### Visual design of the terminal